initxuan/Command2Vec/README.md

 ```

 <p align="justify">The dataset used in the paper is in the folders 'edges' and 'nodes'</p>

 ### Options:

-<p align="justify">Learning of the command-graph embedding is handled by the `./Command2Vec.py` script which provides the following command line arguments</p>
+Learning of the command-graph embedding is handled by the `./Command2Vec.py` script which provides the following command line arguments

 #### Input and output options